Inventory, lb : 0

 Tahiti limes are available year-round.

-Tahiti limes, botanically classified as Citrus latifolia, are tart fruits that belong to the Rutaceae family.
-While the name Tahiti gives the fruits a tropical reputation, Tahiti limes, more commonly known as Persian limes, are an ancient fruit from Asia that has spread across the world through exploration, trade, and immigration.
-During the fruit’s global expansion, Tahiti limes earned their exotic name after the lime’s introduction from Tahiti to California in the 1800s.
-Over time, Tahiti limes have become a favorite cultivar among growers and are one of the most commercially cultivated varieties in the modern-day global markets.
+Tahiti limes, botanically classified as Citrus latifolia, are tart fruits belonging to the Rutaceae family.
+While the name Tahiti gives the fruits a tropical reputation, Tahiti limes, more commonly known as Persian limes or Bearss limes, are ancient fruits from Asia that have spread across the world through exploration, trade, and immigration.
+During the fruit’s global expansion, Tahiti limes earned their name after the lime’s introduction from Tahiti to California in the 1800s.
+Over time, Tahiti limes have become a favorite cultivar among growers and are one of the most commercially cultivated varieties in modern-day global markets.
 Tahiti limes are generally seedless, juicy, have extended storage capabilities, and exhibit adaptable growth characteristics.
-Among consumers, the fruits are favored for their tart and acidic flavor and are used in both culinary applications and mixology
+Among consumers, the fruits are favored for their tart and acidic flavor and are used in both culinary applications and mixology.

 Tahiti limes are an excellent source of vitamin C, which is an antioxidant that can boost the immune system and increase collagen production within the body.
 The fruits are also a good source of dietary fiber, which can help regulate digestion and contain minerals like calcium, iron, potassium, copper, magnesium, and phosphorus.
 Both the rind and the pulp contain phytochemical polyphenols and terpenes, specifically limonene, which gives the fruit its citrusy aroma.
 The volatile oils extracted from the peel are used in aromatherapy, skin products, and perfumes.